 How Do These Two Companies Approach Multi-GPU Setup?

-AMD and Nvidia seem to be locked into an eternal struggle for supremacy in the GPU world and although the green team was the first to market with their SLI technology, team red wasn’t lagging too far behind.
+AMD and NVIDIA appear to be locked in an endless struggle for supremacy in the GPU world.
+Although the green team was the first to hit the market with their SLI technology, team red wasn’t lagging too far behind.

-Both companies were driven by the romantic idea of hooking up two or more graphics cards and getting double or triple or even more performance.
-Or they were aware of the snake oil they’ve tried to sell consumers.
-Either way, it was us, gamers, who truly believed that this promise could be fulfilled.
+Both companies were motivated by the intriguing idea of linking two or more graphics cards and doubling or tripling performance.
+At least, that was the idea pitched to consumers.
+Either way, it was the gaming public that believed that this promise could be fulfilled.

-Although there are certain games out there where an increase in performance is noticeable or even doubled in some rare cases, it’s clear that neither AMD nor Nvidia truly realized the potential of a multi-GPU setup.
+Although there are some games available where an increase in performance is noticeable or even doubled in rare cases, it’s clear that neither AMD nor NVIDIA truly realized the potential of a multi-GPU setup.

-Both technologies work in two modes – alternate frame rendering or AFR and split frame rendering or SFR.
-They both essentially split the load but in different ways.
+Both technologies work in two modes: alternate frame rendering (AFR) and split frame rendering (SFR).
+Essentially, they both divided the load but in different ways.

-AFR will have one GPU render every odd frame and the other render every even frame.
-SFR, on the other hand, will split the frame in half and have one GPU work on the upper part of the frame and the other on the lower part of the frame.
+AFR will assign one GPU to render every odd frame and the other to render every even frame.
+On the other hand, SFR splits the frame in half and has one GPU process the upper part of the frame while the other processes the lower part.

-Another thing that regularly plagues both Crossfire and SLI is a phenomenon called micro stuttering.
-Basically, when using the multi-GPU setup in your PC and it uses AFR, what you perceive on your screen may be different from what the benchmarking software is showing.
-Unfortunately, you won’t experience extra frames, quite the opposite, you will experience really annoying stuttering.
+Another issue that frequently plagues both Crossfire and SLI is a glitch called micro stuttering.
+When using the multi-GPU set up in your PC with AFR, what you perceive on your screen could differ from what your benchmarking software is showing.
+This might lead to some old-fashioned stuttering.

-Both technologies need a PSU capable of supplying enough power to the GPUs with combinations such as 6-pin, 8-pin, and 16-pin being readily available in the vast majority of modern PSUs.
+Both technologies require a PSU capable of supplying enough power to the GPUs, with combinations such as 6-pin, 8-pin, and 16-pin being readily available in the vast majority of modern PSUs.

-Another thing these two have in common is that they can run on several monitors and in different resolutions.
-Although they both can run four 8K or eight 4K monitors.
-However, the downside is that every monitor will require its own dedicated GPU.
+Another trait these two have in common is that they can run on several monitors and in different resolutions.
+They can both run four 8K or eight 4K monitors.
+However, the downside is that each monitor will require a dedicated GPU.

-The key difference and probably the most noticeable on a glance is Crossfire’s ability to connect GPUs with the same architecture, while SLI needs two identical cards in order to run.
+The key difference, and probably the most noticeable at a glance, is Crossfire’s ability to connect GPUs with the same architecture.
+In contrast, SLI requires two identical cards in order to run.

-A small caveat here should be that SLI cards don’t need to be precisely identical.
+A small caveat here is that SLI cards don’t need to be precisely identical.
 They can be from different manufacturers.
-So EVGA GTX 1080 Ti can connect with ASUS GTX 1080 Ti, but neither could connect to any card maker’s plain GTX 1080.
+This means an EVGA GTX 1080 Ti can connect with the ASUS GTX 1080 Ti, for example, but neither could connect to a standard GTX 1080.

-When Crossfire was originally released in 2005, the two cards required a specific bridge to connect like SLI.
-However, since 2013, AMD’s Crossfire no longer requires said bridge, and the connected GPUs can communicate directly via the PCI Express bus.
+When Crossfire was originally released in 2005, the two cards required a specific bridge to connect, like SLI.
+However, since 2013, AMD’s Crossfire no longer requires this bridge, and the connected GPUs can communicate via the PCI Express bus.

-Another area where AMD might have an advantage is that Nvidia requires the motherboard manufacturers to have a specific certification for SLI whereas a lot more motherboards can run Crossfire without issues,
+Another factor that gives AMD an advantage is that NVIDIA requires the motherboard manufacturers to possess a specific certification for SLI, whereas far more motherboards can run Crossfire without issues.

-However, it’s not all sunshine and daisies for AMD.
-Their Crossfire’s biggest issue is that it needs external support for games when running in borderless or windowed mode, although fullscreen is fine.
+However, it isn’t all positive for AMD.
+The Crossfire’s biggest issue is that it needs external support for games when running in borderless or windowed mode, though fullscreen is fine.

 Is There Anything Good About These Technologies?

-It would be dishonest if we insisted on being pedantic when it comes to Crossfire and SLI and their fulfillment of those implicit promises.
-Sure, neither actually delivered the 100% FPS increase, but maybe we set the bar too high and should cut them some slack.
+It would be unfair to be completely critical regarding Crossfire and SLI and their fulfillment of their creators’ promises.
+Neither actually delivered a 100% FPS increase, but perhaps we set the bar too high.

 The fact is that most of the time, multi-GPU can actually deliver an increase in performance and have a lower frame rate.
-The biggest pitfall of this technology lies in what was accentuated in the previous sentence – most of the time.
+The biggest pitfall of this technology lies in what was said in the previous sentence.

-As spoken earlier, multi-GPU setups are prone to the micro stuttering and due to the lack of general game developers’ support, way too many times the frame rate increase will be negligible or worse, lower.
+As mentioned earlier, multi-GPU setups are likely to cause micro stuttering and, due to the lack of general game developer support, in many cases, the frame rate increase will be negligible or perhaps even a decrease.

-One could argue that two cheaper GPUs can significantly outperform a single, more expensive card while costing only slightly more.
-On a surface level, this would appear true and hard to refute.
+It might appear that two cheaper GPUs can significantly outperform a single, more expensive card while only costing slightly more.
+At first glance, this seems to be the case.

-However, GPUs run at high temperatures, and having two inside your case will only increase its internal temperature.
-Furthermore, you’ll likely have to upgrade your PSU in order to sufficiently supply your biggest power spenders.
-Not to mention that if you’re trying to run SLI, you’ll need to have a needlessly more expensive “SLI certified” motherboard.
+However, GPUs run at high temperatures, and having two inside your case will only increase your PC’s internal temperature.
+You will likely also need to upgrade your PSU in order to supply sufficient power to your biggest consumers.
+If you’re trying to run SLI, you will need to have an unnecessarily expensive “SLI certified” motherboard.

 Should You Get A Multi-GPU Setup?

-As far as Crossfire and SLI go, we all need to accept that these things just aren’t doing it anymore and we have to wonder if they really worked in the first place.
+As far as Crossfire and SLI are concerned, we need to accept that this technology simply isn’t doing it anymore and that it never really worked as originally intended.

-Most modern games will be just fine with a top of the line GPU and getting two cheaper ones for around the same amount of money to get lesser results just doesn’t sound rational.
-While judging NVLink already by the sins of its fathers may be too harsh, but it’s been out since 2016 and we still haven’t seen a glimpse of its potential.
+Most modern games will perform just fine with a top-of-the-line GPU; buying two cheaper ones for about the same amount of money to get worse results makes no sense.
+Judging NVLink by the sins of its predecessors might be harsh, but it has been available since 2016, and we still haven’t seen a true glimpse of its potential.